eikouji/vs-code-copilot-project-2/README.md

 Poll
 - A quick poll was added to the page where visitors can vote for one of three choices: Chores, Errands, or Clean up.
 - Votes are persisted in localStorage and users can vote once per browser.
 An admin or user may reset the poll using the "Reset" button.

+This project was made possible by Visual Studio Code's Copilot feature